kivkivov/Celeste-Superdash-Resources/hardrooms.md

 For the ending cloud of this room, you do a left dash curved down.
 For the second dash, you have two options.

-Right Dash Curved Up
+**Right Dash Curved Up**

-Start the dash from lower, and try to curve late so you don't hit the spikes.
+Start the dash from lower, and try to curve up later so you don't hit the spikes.

-Right Dash Curved Down
+**Right Dash Curved Down**

-Start the dash from higher so you give your dash more time to curve.
+Start the dash from higher so you can give your dash more time to curve down.

    </details>